-The Sandhill Crane is a large gray bird with a long neck and long black legs.
+A sandhill crane is a large gray bird with a long neck and long black legs.
 It has a prominent red patch on its forehead.
 Adults have a white patch on each cheek.
 Juveniles have a brown coloring that turns to gray as they age.
-Sandhill Cranes often use their beaks to rub mud into their feathers, giving them more of a reddish-brown coloring, which helps them to camouflage.
+Sandhill cranes often use their beaks to rub mud into their feathers, giving them more of a reddish-brown coloring which helps them to camouflage.
 Males and females are similar in appearance, although males are usually larger than the females.

-- The Sandhill Crane’s long, narrow legs help it to wade in shallow water.
+- A sandhill crane’s long, narrow legs help it to wade in shallow water.

-In the wild, the diet of a Sandhill Crane changes seasonally and depends on what food is available at the time.
-The majority of a Sandhill Crane’s diet consists of plants and grains, but they will also consume insects and small mammals, amphibians, and reptiles.
-At Cosley Zoo, the Sandhill Crane is fed a processed crane diet, which is occasionally supplemented with cracked corn, greens, sprouts, fish, and mice.
+In the wild, the diet of a sandhill crane changes seasonally, depending on what food is available at the time.
+Most of a sandhill crane’s diet consists of plants and grains, but the cranes will also consume insects, small mammals, amphibians, and reptiles.
+At Cosley Zoo, the sandhill cranes are fed a commercial crane diet, supplemented with meat such as fish, rats, quail or mice.

-Sandhill Cranes are popular with birdwatchers, especially during migration and their courtship rituals.
-Some farmers have had difficulty with Sandhill Cranes causing damage to their crops while probing the farm fields for corn and other seeds.
+Sandhill cranes are popular with birdwatchers, especially during migration and courtship.
+Some farmers have had difficulty with sandhill cranes causing damage to their crops while probing the farm fields for corn and other seeds.
 Scientists have now developed treatments that farmers can put on their seeds to deter this practice.

-- Sandhill Cranes are the most abundant crane species in the world.
+- The sandhill cranes is the most abundant crane species in the world.